Jeremiah Evarts: Battle against Indian removal

-Evarts was influenced by the effects of the Second Great Awakening and served the American Board of Commissioners for Foreign Missions as its treasurer from 1812–1820 and Secretary from 1821 until his death in 1831.
+Evarts was influenced by the effects of the Second Great Awakening and served the American Board of Commissioners for Foreign Missions as its treasurer from 1812 to 1820 and Secretary from 1821 until he died in 1831.

 Evarts was the editor of The Panoplist, a religious monthly magazine from 1805 until 1820, where he published over 200 essays.
 He wrote twenty-four essays on the rights of Indians under the pen name "William Penn".
 He was one of the leading opponents of Indian removal in general and the removal of the Cherokee from the Southeast in particular.
 He engaged in several lobbying efforts including convincing Congress and President John Quincy Adams to retain funding for civilizing efforts.
-He was a leader of the unsuccessful fight against President Andrew Jackson's Indian Removal Act of 1830.
+He was a leader in the unsuccessful fight against President Andrew Jackson's Indian Removal Act of 1830.
 This law led to the forcible removal of the Cherokees in 1838, known as the Trail of Tears.

 Evarts hoped to defeat the Indian Removal Act by organizing "friendly congressmen", who he hoped would convince enough Jacksonians removal was immoral, and so pressure them to vote against the bill, while also attempting to mobilize public opinion against removal.

-In 1830, Georgia passed a law which prohibited whites from living on Indian territory after March 31, 1831 without a license from the state.
-This law was written to enable removing the white missionaries that Jeremiah had organized through the ABCFM.
+In 1830, Georgia passed a law which prohibited whites from living on Indian territory after March 31, 1831, without a license from the state.
+This law was written to enable the removal of the white missionaries that Jeremiah had organized through the ABCFM.
 These missionaries were trying to help the Indians resist removal through efforts to integrate them into the white society through conversion and education.
 In the wake of the passage of the Indian Removal Act, Jeremiah encouraged the Cherokees to take their case against this and other laws that they felt were intended to annihilate them to the Supreme Court of the United States, which they did in Cherokee Nation v.
 Georgia.

 Death and legacy

-He died of tuberculosis on May 10, 1831 in Charleston, South Carolina having overworked himself in the campaign against the Indian Removal Act.
+He died of tuberculosis on May 10, 1831, in Charleston, South Carolina, having overworked himself in the campaign against the Indian Removal Act.
 He was buried in the Grove Street Cemetery in New Haven, CT.
 According to historian Francis Paul Prucha, "the Christian crusade against the removal of the Indians died with Evarts."

 The effect that Evarts's activism for the rights of indigenous peoples had on U.S. foreign policy through his son, William M. Evarts who was Secretary of State during the Hayes administration (1877–1881), is a question for historians.
 The moral and religious arguments that Evarts used against the Indian Removal Act had later resonance in the abolitionism movement.